dankinsoid/VDAnimation/MOTION_GUIDE.md

 ## Animation Curves

+In VDAnimation, curve is a function that takes a progress value and returns a new progress value.
+So you can implement literally any curve you want.

-VDAnimation provides a rich set of animation curves:
+VDAnimation provides a rich set of built-in animation curves:

 ### Basic Curves